 The organisms can be found nearly everywhere, especially in untreated water sources.
 They are often found in feces of humans and animals, and can be spread through contaminated food, meats and seafood, and perhaps through oral-anal sex (“rimming”).

 People with weakened immune systems—usually below 100 CD4 cells—may experience longer, more severe bouts of diarrhea that can be difficult to treat.
 Some people who have been exposed to microsporidia may never experience symptoms of the infection.

 What are the symptoms, and how is it diagnosed?

-How is it treated or prevented?
+How is it treated?

 Are there any experimental treatments?

 If you would like to find out if you are eligible for any clinical trials involving new treatments for microsporidiosis, visit ClinicalTrials.gov, a site run by the U.S. National Institutes of Health.
 The site has information about all HIV-related clinical studies in the United States.
 For more info, you can call their toll-free number at 1-800-HIV-0440 (1-800-448-0440) or email firstname.lastname@example.org.